dakotalrubin/tetris/README.md

 ## Controls
 The game's controls are displayed on the left side of the screen during gameplay.
 Move left and right with the left and right arrow keys.
 Rotate your Tetris block with the up arrow.
 The down arrow will drop your Tetris block down the screen one tile at a time.

-The space bar will fast-drop you Tetris block to the bottom of the screen.
+The space bar will fast-drop your Tetris block to the bottom of the screen.
 The "ghost" outline at the bottom shows where your Tetris block will fall.
-Press "q" at any time to quit the game.
-Press "p" at any time to pause.
+Press "p" at any time to pause the game.
+Press "q" at any time to quit.